Best and Cheapest Renters Insurance in Florida for 2025

-The average renters insurance premium in Florida is around $188 per year.
-In Florida, your renters insurance premium is impacted by factors such as your location, the amount of coverage, the fire protection class, the construction of the dwelling, and individual surcharges and credits etc.,
+The average renters insurance premium in Florida is around $210 per year as of 2025, slightly above the national average.
+In Florida, your renters insurance premium is impacted by factors such as your location, hurricane exposure, building age, the fire protection class, and individual surcharges and credits. {

 Find the best renters insurance in Florida